nikitadugar/test/README.md

 We have [*fifty plus terraform modules*][terraform_modules].
 A few of them are comepleted and are available for open source usage while a few others are in progress.

+## Prerequisites

+These are few dependencies of modules:

+- Terraform 0.12
+- Go Environment

+There are some go packages which also need:

+- github.com/stretchr/testify/assert
+- github.com/gruntwork-io/terratest/modules/terraform

 ## Examples